 - Mainframe computers: A strong centralized management, with manpower to carry our orders – much like dumb terminals

 - Minicomputers, Microcomputers, LAN and WAN: Emergence of decentralization of management, and of peer to peer autonomy for management and decision-making

-- Cloud and grid computing and IoT: Extend decision making further to clients, users and customers, automating generation of data, and emergence of patterns that before were assumed as sole ownership of the organization.
+- Cloud and grid computing and IoT: Extend decision making further to clients, users, and customers, automating the generation of data, and the emergence of patterns that before were assumed as sole owner of the organization.

 In fact, this is also a call for readers of this blog: Please comment or email me at firstname.lastname@example.org with thoughts and requests for what to write in the next post in this series.